jethrop/scrapeToMarkdown/README.md

 Contributions to improve the script or add new features are welcome.
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+## Issues
+To improve the script, the following issues should be addressed:

+Fix the file naming logic to create unique filenames for each scraped page.
+Improve error handling to continue scraping even if one page fails.
+Ensure that the recursive scraping functionality creates separate files for each subpage.
+Verify that the table of contents generation works correctly for all scraped pages.

 ## License

 [Specify the license here, e.g., MIT, GPL, etc.]